xzxmath/xzxmath.github.io/index.md

 My current learning focus on

-- Machine Learning and Deep Learning
+- Reinforcement Learning
+- Generative Model
-- Mathematical Satistics
+- Probability
-- French (A beginner)
+- French

 ---

 ## News and Updates

+- **Jul 2025：**Modified.
+Congratulations on the holding of ICBS2025.

 - **Jan 2025：**Created this personal website using templates by [Hanlin Cai](https://caihanlin.com/).
 Cheers to 2025!